danielrichter91/space/ASSUMPTIONS.md

 # Assumptions
-The user has an internet connection
+The user has an Internet connection